 In recent weeks, there are many posts that I have started but not been able to complete.
 They are lingering in my drafts folder.
-One of them is a list of slightly nutty questions from one of my favourite nutty bloggers, Rory, the creator of
+One of them is a list of slightly nutty questions from one of my favourite nutty bloggers, Rory, the creator of A Guy Called Bloke and K9 Doodlepip!

 Here is my attempt at answering both nutty and nice questions from Rory: